 - Right-side No-Zone: The right side of a truck has a large blind spot that extends from the front of the truck, down the length of the trailer, and diagonally outwards toward the rear.
 This No-Zone can be particularly hazardous for other drivers when a truck makes a wide right turn or changes lanes.
 Passenger vehicles should avoid driving alongside a truck on its right side for extended periods to avoid accidents.

 - Left-side No-Zone: While the left side of a truck has a smaller blind spot compared to the right side, it is still a No-Zone that other drivers should generally avoid.
 This blind spot typically extends from the driver’s seat down the length of the trailer and slightly outwards.
 Passenger vehicles should avoid lingering in this No-Zone and only pass trucks on the left side when it’s safe.

 Common Causes of Truck No-Zone Accidents

 It’s always dangerous when passenger cars linger in a truck’s No-Zones.
 Some of the most common causes of truck No-Zone accidents include:

-- Inadequate driver training: Without sufficient training to handle large vehicles, truck drivers might have a hard time noticing other vehicles in their blind spots, raising the risk of accidents.
+- Inadequate driver training: Without sufficient training to handle large vehicles, truck drivers might have difficulty noticing other vehicles in their blind spots, raising the risk of accidents.

 - Distracted driving: A truck driver who is texting, eating, adjusting the radio, or otherwise distracted might fail to notice a vehicle in one of their No-Zones, potentially resulting in a collision.